 Various data sources were considered for use in the preparation of the draft 2018 303(d) list.
-As the 303(d) list is a tool of the regulatory TMDL process, the District wants to ensure that the 303(d) list produced and eventually approved is based on data that utilized unbiased, scientifically sound data collection and analytical methods.
-The Water Quality Monitoring Regulations (Title 21, Chapter 19 - District of Columbia Municipal Regulations) were developed to provide for accurate, consistent, and reproducible water quality monitoring data for decision making purposes.
+As the 303(d) list is a tool of the regulatory TMDL process, the District wants to ensure that the approved303(d) list is based on data that utilized unbiased, scientifically sound data collection and analytical methods.
+The Water Quality Monitoring Regulations (Title 21, Chapter 19 - District of Columbia Municipal Regulations) were developed to ensure accurate, consistent, and reproducible water quality monitoring data for decision making purposes.
 Data that did not satisfy the monitoring regulations mentioned above is not reviewed for the development of the 2018 303(d) list.
+See Appendix 3.4 District of Columbia 303(d) List.